seanryder264/ELEC50002-Communications/3-FM_Simulation_and_USRP/README.md

 ## Exercise 1: FM Modulator

-In FM modulation, information about the message signal is contained in the frequency of the modulated carrier waveform.
+For each exercise of each lab, use the following framework to write them up in a clear and concise way:

+- Situatuion: What is the background, what skill or goal is this exercise trying to address?
+- Task: What has been suggested that you need to do in this exercise in order to achieve this goal/develop this skill?
+- Action: What did you actually do to complete this exercise?
+- Result: What did your actions create?
+What would you change or do differently perhaps?

+### Definition and Mathematical Representaion

+>Frequency Modulation is a process of encoding information on one carrier wave by changing its frequency.
+The frequency of the carrier wave is changed according to the frequency of the modulating signal. - geeksforgeeks.org

 The generalized function for an FM signal is:

 $$ s(t) = A_c \cos(2\pi f_c t + \theta_m(t)) $$